 Oklahoma barbecue is known best for what it isn’t: not exclusive to one kind of meat, not as vinegary as some or as saucy as others.
 Instead, Oklahoma barbecue hits the mark, striking a perfect balance between other famous styles.
-Take a tour of Oklahoma’s barbecue standouts by visiting one of the BBQ hotspots listed below; and don’t forget to bring your appetite – you’ll need it!
+Take a tour of Oklahoma’s barbecue standouts by visiting one of the hotspots listed below, and don’t forget to bring your appetite.

-Anyone driving along Highway 77 in Davis can smell Smokin Joe’s Rib Ranch a mile away.
-This no-frills barbecue joint is so sought after they had to move to a larger location to accomodate all the hungry customers.
+Anyone driving along Highway 77 in Davis can smell Smokin' Joe’s Rib Ranch a mile away.
+This no-frills barbecue joint is so sought after they had to move to a larger location to accommodate all the hungry customers.
 While the ribs are what the restaurant is named for, don’t be shy about trying brisket so tender you can cut through it with a plastic fork.
-Smokin Joe’s helpings are big enough to share, but so good you won’t want to.
+Smokin' Joe’s helpings are big enough to share, but so good you won’t want to.

 When it comes to award-winning barbecue, Clark Crew BBQ on Northwest Expressway in Oklahoma City has plenty of titles, including American Royal Champions in 2017.
-Building from contest successes and a growing following, this brick and mortar restaurant was born.
+Building from contest successes and a fast-growing following, this brick-and-mortar restaurant was born.
 Clark Crew BBQ offers something for a variety of tastes with everything from smoked meats and barbecue items, to delicious burgers, sandwiches and brick-oven pizzas.

 Housed in a quirky cobblestone cottage, Bob's Pig Shop in Pauls Valley offers up lunch and dinner in a rustic atmosphere complete with wood paneling and a mix match of booths and chairs.
 What they lack in ambiance, they make up tenfold with food.
 Open since 1933, Bob's Pig Shop has withstood the test of time including the Great Depression and World War II.
 Stop by today to taste the pig sandwich, a local favorite that comes with thin sliced pork and barbecue sauce served on a fluffy bun with a side of beans and crispy pickle.
 With nearly 80 years in the making, you’re sure to leave satisfied after a stop at Bob’s.